 Haworthia longiana, Haworthia longiana var. albinota, Haworthia pumila subsp. longiana

-Haworthiopsis longiana, formerly known as Haworthia longiana, is a slow-growing succulent that forms rosettes of long, narrow stiff, and slightly rough leaves.
-The rosettes are up to 12 inches (30 cm) tall, up to 3 inches (7.5 cm) in diameter and offset at their base to form clumps.
-Leaves are up to 8 inches (20 cm) long, bright green to dark green, often turning red in bright light.
+Haworthiopsis longiana, formerly known as Haworthia longiana, is a slow-growing succulent that forms rosettes of narrow, stiff, and slightly rough leaves.
+The rosettes grow up to 12 inches (30 cm) tall and up to 3 inches (7.5 cm) in diameter, producing offsets at their base to form clumps.
+Leaves are up to 8 inches (20 cm) long, bright green to dark green, often turning red in intense light.
 Flowers are creamy-white and appear from summer to fall on sparsely branched inflorescences.

 Learn more at How to Grow and Care for Haworthiopsis.

 H. longiana is considered non-toxic to humans and animals.